 Major rotations are designed to be an in-depth experience within a specific area.
 By focusing on a single medical service for six months, interns have the opportunity to become an integral part of the medical team.
 Interns will play a central and vital role in providing psychosocial interventions and consulting with the medical team.
 Rotations may vary each year, but at least 4 of the following rotations will be offered each year.

 Possible rotations include:

-• Young Child (Main supervisor: Marni Switkin Nagel, Ph.D.)
+- Primary Care (Main Supervisor: Marni Switkin Nagel, Ph.D.)

 The Oncology rotation involves working with infants, children and teens with many types of cancer and following them throughout their inpatient medical treatment and frequently beyond.
 It is common on the Oncology Rotation to work not only with patients, but also parents, siblings, and even extended family members at times.
 The Oncology trainee will work on the Oncology inpatient floor (as well as on an outpatient basis) to assist families with a new diagnosis, address depression, pain management, anticipatory anxiety and noncompliance, and help patients and families maintain hope throughout their treatment.
 Fortunately, the majority of children diagnosed with cancer will survive their illness.
 However, families are also assisted in dealing with issues of loss and grief, as appropriate.
 Some assessment may be included to establish the patient’s baseline cognitive functioning and to follow any cognitive changes after bone marrow transplantation.